kellyav/isat_2020/README.md

 - *Completed a datacamp project* on Covid19: https://github.com/kellyav/rfiles/tree/master/Visualizing%20COVID-19

+I am now well versed in R, Matlab, Python and Javascript.
+I also use UiPath for another class.

 ### fizzbuzz_stuff folder
 includes my original two attempts to write a code to play the 'Fizzbuzz game' called fizzbuzz_simple.py and fizzbuzz_list.py, as well as a new code written using test driven development.